zamborg/lowercaseLabs/zagency/Thesis.md

 ## Conclusion: A Call to Action

 The future of AI agents depends on our ability to meaningfully evaluate their capabilities.
-The Zagent framework offers a path forward:
+The zagency framework offers a path forward:

 1. **Embrace environments** as the primary abstraction for agent interaction
 2. **Adopt step-based execution** for fine-grained observability